TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 1/Numbers 1.27.md

 ---

-those that were numbered of them, of the tribe of Judah, were threescore and fourteen thousand and six hundred.
+those who were numbered of them, of the tribe of Judah, were sixty-four thousand six hundred.